10 Practical Tips for Representing Yourself

-9. Do not speak while the magistrate is sentencing you, unless you are asked a specific question
+- Do not speak while the Magistrate is sentencing you, unless you are asked a specific question.

 This is likely to be seen by the Magistrate as disrespectful.

-10. If you do not like the penalty the magistrate hands down, you should not argue with them
+- If you do not like the penalty the Magistrate hands down you should not argue with them.

-In all drink driving matters dealt with in New South Wales, you have a right to appeal the sentence of a magistrate to the District Court.
+In all matters dealt with in New South Wales, Australia you have a right to appeal the sentence of a magistrate to the District Court.
 You have 28 days to appeal and up to 3 months with the leave of the District Court.